-A few years ago I was looking for a list of scientific journals that published commentary pieces (e.g., letters to the editor, essays, etc.) for what would become Fox et al. 2015.
+A few years ago I was looking for a list of scientific journals that published commentary pieces (e.g., letters to the editor, essays, more policy-oriented pieces) for what would become Fox et al. 2015.
 I couldn't find a comprehensive list, so I started one.
 It's largely focused on conservation, ecology, environmental management, and sustainability science.
 Some articles are peer-reviewed while others aren't.

 I'll update it once in a while.
 Please comment with a link (or email/DM me) if you know of other venues and article types.